oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

     (0x02).
 A value of 3 (0x03) is a Malformed Packet.

 -   **Will Retain**: Stored in Bit 4, this bit specifies if the Will Message is to be retained when it is published.

+[If the Will Flag is set to 1 this indicates that a Will Message MUST be stored on the Server and associated with the Session]{.mark}
+\[MQTT-SN-3.1.4.9-1\].
+The Will Message consists of the Will Topic, and Will Payload fields in the CONNECT Packet.
+[The Will Message MUST be published after the Session ends, unless the Will Message has been deleted by the Server on receipt of a DISCONNECT packet with Reason Code 0x00 (Normal disconnection)]{.mark} \[MQTT-SN\--3.1.4.9-2\].

+Situations in which the Will Message is published include, but are not limited to:

+-   An I/O error or network failure detected by the Server.

+-   The Client fails to communicate within the Keep Alive time.

+[If the Will Flag is set to 1, the Will Topic, and Will Payload fields MUST be present in the Packet]{.mark} \[MQTT-SN-3.1.4.9-3\].
+[The Will Message
+MUST be removed from the stored Session State in the Server once it has been published or the Server has received a DISCONNECT packet with a Reason
+Code of 0x00 (Normal disconnection) from the Client]{.mark} \[MQTT-SN-3.1.4.9-4\].

+The Server SHOULD publish Will Messages promptly after the Session ends.
+In the case of a Server shutdown or failure, the Server MAY defer publication of Will Messages until a subsequent restart.
+If this happens, there might be a delay between the time the Server experienced failure and when the Will
+Message is published.

 #### 3.1.4.10 Will Topic Short or Will Topic Length (optional, only with *Will* flag set)